FEAScript/FEAScript/README.md

 [FEAScript](https://feascript.com/) is a lightweight finite element simulation library built in JavaScript.
 It empowers users to create and execute browser-based simulations for physics and engineering applications.
 This is the core library of FEAScript.

-> 🚧 **FEAScript is currently in early development.** New features and enhancements are regularly being added. 🚧
+> 🚧 **FEAScript is currently under heavy development.** Functionality and interfaces may change rapidly as new features and enhancements are introduced. 🚧

 ## Getting Started